csgillespie/efficientR/main.md

 ## A project planning typology

 Appropriate project management structures and workflow depend on the *type* of project you are undertaking.
-The typology below demonstrate the links between project type and project management requirements.^[Thanks to Richard Cotton for suggesting this typology.]
+The typology below demonstrates the links between project type and project management requirements.^[Thanks to Richard Cotton for suggesting this typology.]

 - *Data analysis*.
 Here you are trying to explore datasets to discover something interesting/answer some questions.
 The emphasis is on speed of manipulating your data to generate interest results.
 Formality is less important in this type of project.
 Sometimes this analysis project may only be part of a larger project (the data may have to be created in a lab, for example).
 How the data analysts interact with the rest of the team may be as important for the project's success as how they interact with each other.
 - *Package creation*.
 Here you want to create code that can be reused across projects, possibly by people whose use case you don't know (if you make it publicly available).
 The emphasis in this case will be on clarity of user interface and documentation, meaning style and code review are important.
 Robustness and testing are important in this type of project too.
 - *Reporting and publishing*.
 Here you are writing a report or journal paper or book.
 The level of formality varies depending upon the audience, but you have additional worries like how much code it takes to arrive at the conclusions, and how much output does the code create.
 - *Software applications*.
 This could range from a simple Shiny app to R being embedded in the server of a much larger piece of software.
 Either way, since there is limited opportunity for human interaction, the emphasis is on robust code and gracefully dealing with failure.

-Based on these observations we recommend thinking about the type of workflow, file structure and project management system suits your projects best.
+Based on these observations we recommend thinking about which type of workflow, file structure and project management system suits your projects best.
 Sometimes it's best not to be prescriptive so we recommend trying different working practices to discover which works best, time permitting.^[The importance of workflow has not gone unnoticed by the R community and there are a number of different suggestions to boost R productivity.
 [Rob Hyndman](http://robjhyndman.com/hyndsight/workflow-in-r/), for example, advocates the strategy of using four self-contained scripts to break up R work into manageable chunks: `load.R`, `clean.R`, `func.R` and `do.R`.
 ]